cloudworks-monallabs/RemoteOrchestratorPy/README.md

 - **Error Handling:** doit provides error handling for tasks and stops execution in case of failure, preventing further tasks from running.

 - **Customization:** You can customize doit to fit your project's specific needs by defining your own tasks and actions.

-## Why ClusterShell

-ClusterShell plays a pivotal role in this orchestration solution, handling all the heavy lifting involved in shipping task instructions to remote machines, executing them, and gathering the results.
-It boasts seamless integration with Python and offers comprehensive Python APIs for managing all aspects related to remote execution.